 Czeslaw Cempel (Poland) – Ph.D.
 1968, Hab.
 1971, and two honorary doctorates.
 Former Dean of the Faculty of Mechanical Engineering and Management, Poznan University of Technology.
 Former Vice Director and Director of the Applied Mechanics Institute.
 Member of the Polish Academy of Sciences, the Polish Engineering Academy, the State Research Committee (third term), and the Scientific / Medical Network of England (for Euroscience and Euromech).
 Published more than 360 papers on topics that include system condition monitoring, system theory and engineering, and scientific research methodology.
 Cempel is the author of 13 books, the most recent being Teoria i Inzynieria Systemow, published in Polish by PBI in Radom, Poland.
 Cempel is a founding participant in the emerging Polish chapter of INCOSE.

 Wolter J. Fabrycky (United States) (BOD and Chairman Emeritus) – Ph.D.
 1962.
 Lawrence Professor Emeritus of Industrial and Systems Engineering at Virginia Tech and Chairman of Academic Applications International.
 Taught at Arkansas and then Oklahoma State before becoming Founding Chairman of the Interdisciplinary Systems Engineering Graduate Program, Associate Dean of Engineering, and then Dean of Research at Virginia Tech.
 Fellow in AAAS, ASEE, IIE, and INCOSE.
 Current or former national Board Member of ABET, APM, ASEE, IIE, INCOSE, and OAA.
 Past President of Alpha Pi Mu, the Industrial Engineering Honor Society.
 Distinguished Educator Award from IIE, the Grant and Wellington Awards from ASEE and IIE, the Armitage Medal from the Society of Logistics Engineers, and the Lohman Medal from Oklahoma State University.
 Charter Member of INCOSE and then named a Pioneer and an INCOSE Benefactor.
-Co-author of six Pearson Prentice Hall textbooks with dozens of editions and translations.
+Co-author of six Pearson Prentice Hall textbooks that spawned dozens of editions and translations.
 Co-editor (since 1972) of the Prentice Hall International Series in Industrial and Systems Engineering.